secondlife/viewer/indra/newview/linux_tools/client-readme.txt

   stability.
 See PROBLEM 3 in the TROUBLESHOOTING section if you wish to turn these on to possibly enhance your experience.

-* MISC - The following user-visible features are not currently fully implemented on the Linux client and are therefore known not to work properly at this time:
+* MISC - The following features are not currently fully implemented on the Linux client and are therefore known not to work properly:
-  * QuickTime movie playback and movie recording
+  * Movie recording
   * Full Unicode font rendering
   * Auto-updater